 They are quite luxurious, have large panoramic windows, and food and beverage service.
 Like many visitors in Switzerland, it was a dream come true for me to be able to take a panorama train.

 I did have to pay a small reservation fee to book my seat.
-I paid CHF 16 but the reservation fee depends on the class of your Swiss Travel Pass, with 2nd class pass holders having to pay a higher reservation fee.
+I paid CHF 16 the first time and CHF 20 the second time but the reservation fee depends on the route, season, and class of your Swiss Travel Pass or ticket.

 The journey from Lugano to Lucerne on the Gotthard Panorama Express actually involved taking the train to Flüelen, and then continuing from Flüelen to Lucerne by boat, which was also included in the pass.
-This journey was one of the highlights of my trip to Switzerland, thanks to the unbelievable views and a luxurious overall experience.
+From Montreux to Interlaken, the GoldenPass Express offered a direct connection with no changes.
+These journey were among the highlights of my trips to Switzerland, thanks to their unbelievable views and luxurious overall experience.

 I also visited an art museum in Zurich, on what was a gloomy, rainy day, and entry was free for holders of a Swiss Travel Pass.
 It was nice to know that there were many museums all around the entire country that I could have visited, had I more free time in each city I was visiting.